Udo Lattek

 Udo Lattek (16 January 1935 – 31 January 2015) was a German professional football player and coach.

 Lattek is one of the most successful coaches in the history of the game, having won 15 major titles, most famously with Bayern Munich.
-He also won major trophies with Borussia Mönchengladbach and FC Barcelona.
+He also won major trophies with Borussia Mönchengladbach and Barcelona.
 In addition to these clubs, his managerial career saw him coach Borussia Dortmund, Schalke 04 and 1.
 FC Köln before his retirement from the game.
-Alongside the Italian Giovanni Trapattoni and Portuguese José Mourinho, he is the only coach to have won all three major European club titles, and he is the only one to do so with three teams.
+Alongside the Italian Giovanni Trapattoni and Portuguese José Mourinho, he is the only coach to have won all three major European club titles, and—along with Mourinho—the only one to do so with three clubs.

 Early life

 Lattek was born in Bosemb, East Prussia, Germany (now Boże, Poland).
-While Lattek was preparing for a career as a teacher, he played football with SSV Marienheide, Bayer 04 Leverkusen and VfR Wipperfürth.
+While Lattek was preparing for a career as a teacher, he played football with SSV Marienheide, Bayer Leverkusen and VfR Wipperfürth.
 In 1962, he joined VfL Osnabrück.
 He spent his first season at the club in the first division (the northern division of the "Oberliga") and the remainder of his time in the second division, as the club did not qualify for the new Bundesliga at its inception 1963.
 He played primarily as a centre forward and became known for his heading ability.
 He scored 34 goals in 70 league matches between 1962 and 1965.

 Early in 1965, Lattek was prematurely released from his playing contract to join the German football association DFB as a youth team coach alongside Dettmar Cramer, one of the assistants to head coach Helmut Schön.
 In this role he was also part of the coaching staff which led Germany into the final of the 1966 World Cup.